Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1-Intro-to-React/lesson-1-Introduction-to-React.md

 - Lesson 7 - Navigation in complex apps: moving users around different areas of your application

+### Week 3

 - Lesson 8 - Redux: using Redux and useReducer Hooks to manage app state

-- Lesson 9 - The Dinosaur Search App: putting it altogether by building our very own application
+- Lesson 9 - Redux Alternatives: Add the Redux Toolkit

 - Lesson 10 - Final Project: The Dinosaur Search Ap.
 Putting it altogether by building your very own application